-Cycling Cottonwood Pass - one of US 100 Bike Climbs that reach the Continental Divide.
+Cycling Cottonwood Pass: One of the US 100 Bike Climbs that reach the Continental Divide.

-Cottonwood Pass (East) is one of only 6 climbs in the U.S. that top out above 12,000' (5 of those 6 are in Colorado - the Himalayas of North America).
-This is an up-and-back ride as the back side of the pass is not paved.
-This is also one of only 3 of the 13 Colorado Top 100 U.S. Climbs that ends at the Continental Divide (Independence Pass and Wolf Creek Pass are the other two).
+Cottonwood Pass (East) is one of only six climbs in the U.S. that top out above 12,000' (five of those six are in Colorado -- the Himalayas of North America).
+This is also one of only three of the thirteen Colorado Top 100 U.S. Climbs that ends at the Continental Divide (Independence Pass and Wolf Creek Pass are the other two).

 Cottonwood Pass is in the Sawatch Mountains Range of central Colorado and is part of the Rocky Mountains.
-8 of the 20 highest peaks in the Rocky Mountains are in the Sawatch Mountains.
+Eight of the 20 highest peaks in the Rocky Mountains are in the Sawatch Mountains.

 This spectacular climb begins at the western edge of yet another quaint Colorado town, Buena Vista.
-We actually are travelling a County Road on this one (Chaffee County road 306), beginning at elevation 8,016 and riding to an oxygen sucking 12,127’.
+We are actually travelling a County Road on this one (Chaffee County road 306), beginning at elevation 8,016 and riding to an oxygen sucking 12,126’.

 Enter San Isabel National Forest at mile 4.3 (est. 1902 by Teddy Roosevelt; 1,120,233 acres).

-As we climb up through a series of gulches (Short, Deadman’s, Harris Gulch and Denny Gulches) for 4 miles from miles 7 to 11, we are surrounded by thick forest (many cottonwoods – go figure!) and follow and often hear the soothing flow of Cottonwood Creek.
+As we climb up through a series of gulches (Short, Deadman’s, Harris Gulch, and Denny Gulches) for four miles from miles seven to eleven, we are surrounded by thick forest (many cottonwoods – go figure!) and follow and often hear the soothing flow of Cottonwood Creek.
 The views of forest giving way to barren steep mountainsides is dramatic along the majority of the climb.
-At about 17 ½ miles we climb above the tree line and see a mighty switchback that leads to the pass summit and Continental Divide about a mile up the mountain.
+At about 17½ miles we climb above the tree line and see a mighty switchback that leads to the pass summit and Continental Divide about a mile up the mountain.

 Cottonwood Pass in spring.